New Ethical Dilemmas: Developing Professional Competency in the Digital Age (NED)

 - Process scenarios related to behavioral health practice and peer support services using ethical decision-making models

-- Identify two recommendations providers/peers must keep in mind when encountering online reviews that might be inaccurate or critical of services
+- Identify two concerns providers must keep in mind when addressing critical online reviews

 Professionals in behavioral health, substance use disorders, mental health disorders, and peer recovery support located in the Mountain Plains ATTC Region (HHS Region 8).